nih-fmrif/NIMH_repro_2017_03/_episodes/16-pandas_intro.md

 ---
-title: "Writing Functions"
+title: "Pandas intro and functions"
-teaching: 10
+teaching: 15
 exercises: 15
 questions:
 - "How can I create my own functions?"